Leaving the Single Market

 We have now left the single market and established our own régime for product approval – replacing the CE Mark – with a new British mark of approval – the UKCA mark.

 The new requirements, which apply to UK producers and importers are explained in the following government guidance:-

 It is important to note that:-

-- The new system takes ‘immediate effect’ for any new products that are being introduced to the UK and European market after 1 January 2021.
+- The new system takes ‘immediate effect’ for any new products that are being introduced to the UK or European market after 1 January 2021.

 - Products that were already ‘on the market’ and CE Marked before 1 January 2021 can continue to be supplied in the UK until 31 December (unless there is a change in the Technical Requirements).

-- Producers and importers must take action to recertify their products to UK Standards before 31 December 2021, and may require the services of a UK test house or Approval Authority to obtain certification and apply the new UKCA mark.
+- So, producers and importers must take action to recertify their existing products to UK Standards before 31 December 2022 and may require the services of a UK test house or Approval Authority to obtain certification and apply the new UKCA mark.

-- The product and / or packaging must identify the UK Producer / Importer responsible for compliance with legal requirements in UK (or European) market, with their contact details.
+- The product and / or packaging must identify the Producer or Importer responsible for compliance with legal requirements in UK (or European) market, with their contact details.

 There are separate rules and regulations for Northern Ireland, which are explained in the official guidance, but this may require ‘dual certification’ of products supplied there.